The Extrinsic Primitive Torsion Problem: Characteristic representations

 \subsection{Case $k=4$}

 We define $\rho_4:F_2 \to \GL(2,\C)$ by

 \begin{prop} The image $\rho_4(F_2)$ is isomorphic to the quaternion group $Q$ of order eight.
 The representation $\rho_4$ is oriented characteristic and $P_4 \subset \ker \rho_4$.
-The additive subgroup of $4 \times 4$ matrices generated by the image of $\rho_4$ consists of those matrices with entries in $\Z[i]$ of the form
+The additive subgroup of $2 \times 2$ matrices generated by the image of $\rho_4$ consists of those matrices of the form